-By the end of 2011, 21 of the 28 colleges had been approved for at least one baccalaureate degree, and these degrees accounted for 2% of the credit enrollment system-wide.
-While the new mission of expanding access to four-year degrees drew most of the attention during this period of its history, the traditional Florida College System mission of providing access to a quality post-secondary education served Florida well during this turbulent economic time.
-Serious issues remained, such as: facility funding, tuition affordability, and the restoration of state support and matching money, but the Florida College System had emerged from the recession even more vibrant and important to the state of Florida than before.
+By the end of 2011, 21 of the 28 colleges had been approved for at least one baccalaureate degree, and these degrees accounted for 2% of the credit enrollment of the system.
+While the new mission of expanding access to 4-year degrees drew most of the attention during this period of its history, the traditional Florida College System mission of providing access to a quality post-secondary education served Florida well during this turbulent economic time.
+Serious issues remain, such as: facility funding, tuition affordability, and the restoration of state support and matching money, but the Florida College System has emerged from this recession even more vibrant and important to the state of Florida than it was before it.